The Y for All Community Members

 EVERYONE IS WELCOME

 The YMCA welcomes all who wish to participate and believes that no one should be denied access to the Y based on the ability to pay.
-Through our financial aid program, the YMCA of Greater Kalamazoo provides assistance to youth, adults, and families based on individual needs and circumstances.
+Through our financial assistance program, the YMCA of Greater Kalamazoo provides assistance to youth, adults, and families based on individual needs and circumstances.
 Financial assistance reduces fees; it does not eliminate them.

 COMMITTED TO OUR COMMUNITY

 Determining assistance amounts is handled by YMCA Member Services in a fair and consistent manner.
-Every YMCA member receives the same membership benefits, regardless of whether or not they receive financial aid.
+Every YMCA member receives the same membership benefits, regardless of whether or not they receive financial assistance.
 YMCA members can feel confident knowing that they are a part of an organization that cares greatly for the well-being of all people and is committed to youth development, healthy living, and social responsibility.

 - If membership rates change, your monthly rate may change.

-Please contact Member Services if you have any questions or check our FAQs below.
+Please contact Member Services if you have any questions or check our Frequently Asked Questions (FAQs) below.